 - The pre-tax rate of return on the shares is based on a conservative Return-On-Investment for a typical company.
 Actual ROI differs according to industry and type of company.

 - The number of years the Capital Homesteader has to repay each loan, based on the annual earnings of the shares.
-As noted in (15), a small portion (1.85%) of total dividends used to repay the loan is paid to the capital homesteader as consumption income, which does not significantly extend the repayment period.
+As noted in (15), in this example a small portion (1.85%) of total dividends used to repay the loan is paid to the capital homesteader as consumption income, in order to help citizens start recognizing the benefits of capital ownership.
+While this small amount paid to the citizen prior to full loan repayment does not significantly extend the repayment period, a larger amount would extend the payback period and possibly render the proposed loan not financially feasible.

 - Age of the Capital Homesteader.
 (While this example stops at age 65, every citizen participates every year until death.)